skupperproject/refdog/input/resources/listener.md

 </div>
 <div class="attribute-body">

 If true, expose each pod as an individual service.
+This allows individual pods to be directly connected across a network.
+The pod names will be used to create each service.

 <table class="fields"><tr><th>Default</th><td>False</td><tr><th>See also</th><td><a href="{{site.prefix}}/topics/individual-pod-services.html">Individual pod services</a></td></table>